 The White Rock Conservation Reserve is only our second foray into Ipswich, our first was almost 20 years ago on our very first visit to Australia.
-We drove up from the Gold Coast for the Winternational drag racing, and while I still enjoy watching motor sports occassionally the serenity of this spot today is far more in line with what my body and soul needed.
+We drove up from the Gold Coast for the Winternational drag racing, and while I still enjoy watching motorsports occasionally the serenity of this spot today is far more in line with what my body and soul needed.
 It’s surprisingly quiet and uncrowded on the tracks compared to other parks a similar distance from the city.

 The history of the White Rock Conservation Park

-The region has a long history and importance to the indiginous Jagera People of the region.
-The rock itself is sacred to them and you are asked out of respect not the climb it.
+The region has a long history and importance to the indigenous Jagera People of the region.
+The rock itself is sacred to them and you are asked out of respect, not to climb it.
 If you’re after a bit more challenge on the return walk there’s a bit of climbing and scrambling involved in the (no longer official) ridge track that might satisfy your desire for adventure and a workout.
 The rocky outcrops of the ridge track are able to be climbed with care.

 Walking the White Rock trails

 The White Rock Conservation Park and trails were more developed than we were expecting but still not overly busy for how close it is to a major urban area.
-There are two good sized carparks off School Road, the first has free form parking to allow for vehicles towing horse floats, there is a hitching area and drinking trough for your horses and you can access the Yaddamun trail directly from there.
-At the second carpark is at the Paperbark flats picnic area, there are covered picnic tables and toilet facilities available here at the start of the other trails.
+There are two good-sized car parks off School Road, the first has free form parking to allow for vehicles towing horse floats, there is a hitching area and drinking trough for your horses and you can access the Yaddamun trail directly from there.
+The second car park is at the Paperbark flats picnic area, there are covered picnic tables and toilet facilities available here at the start of the other trails.

 White Rock Multi-User trail – 6.5 km return

 Multi-use trails are for hikers, mountain bikers and horse riders.
 As this is a conservation park a horse is the only domesticated animal you may bring into the area, dogs and other pets must be left at home.
-The trail goes from the carpark to the base of White Rock, you can walk around he rock and return to the trail near where you started to ascend, from there you return along your original path.
+The trail goes from the car park to the base of White Rock, you can walk around the rock and return to the trail near where you started to ascend, from there you return along your original path.